-For backpackers short on money but not on time, start exploring the 5th most popular square in Old Havana.
-From there, sample the more popular plazas before ending with 6 peso ($0.24) beers and boxing.
-More information about each section of Old Havana can be found in the corresponding post, by clicking on the link at the end of each segment.
+For more information each section of Old Havana can be found in the corresponding post, by clicking on the link at the end of each segment.

-We start our self-guided walking tour at Plaza del Cristo, since it is on the way from the city’s cheapest accommodation, Centro Havana.
+Let’s start our Havana walking tour at Plaza del Cristo, since it is on the way from the city’s cheapest accommodation in Centro Havana.